Peoria, Oklahoma

 Peoria is a town in Ottawa County, Oklahoma, United States.
 It was named for the Peoria people, a tribe of Native Americans who were removed to Indian Territory from east of the Mississippi River during the 19th century.
 (Note: The Peoria, Kaskaskia, Piankashaw, and Wea formed the Confederated Peoria Tribe, which in 1867 bought land from the Quapaw between the Neosho River and the Arkansas border.)
 The territory had been occupied by the Quapaw people, who sold some of their land to the Peoria.
-The population was 131 at the 2010 U. S. Census, down from 141 at the 2000 census.
+As of the 2020 census, Peoria had a population of 126.
 The long decline of mining meant that jobs moved elsewhere.

 History

 The area of northeastern Oklahoma around Peoria has long been associated with mineral extraction.
 The Native Americans had operated a chert quarry here well before the area was visited by Europeans.
 This was part of the territory of the Quapaw people, and later the Peoria and related remnant tribes.

 Peoria began developing in 1891 as a mining camp for the Tri-State District, made up of parts of southwest Missouri, southeast Kansas, and northeast Indian Territory, now Oklahoma.
 A post office was opened in 1891 and named to honor the Peoria tribe.
 These lead and zinc mines were most productive between 1891 and 1896.
 In 1897, ore production began moving farther north in Ottawa County.
 In 1894 William Holmes conducted the first professional archaeological study in the future state at this site.
 Peoria incorporated in 1898.

 Peoria's population declined as mining moved out of the area.
 A few mines continued small-scale production until the mid 1940s.
 The post office closed in 1941.
 The Peoria school district consolidated with that of Quapaw in 1970.